fabiolnh/reactive-programming/README.md

     - ![](https://github.com/fabiolnh/reactive-programming/blob/main/assets/async%20-%20blocking%20io.jpg?raw=true)
   * Result:
     - Observations:
-      * With this way, you gain in time.
+      * This way, you gain time.
 You can work parallelly.
 However, the main thread will still wait for the other two threads to finish and you will work with 3 threads, so: more memory, more cost.
     - ![](https://github.com/fabiolnh/reactive-programming/blob/main/assets/async%20-%20blocking%20io%20-%20result.jpg?raw=true)

-- Reactive - Non Blocking I/O (Reactive Programming): This example is using WebFlux from Spring.
+- Reactive - Non Blocking I/O (Reactive Programming): The effective way.
+This example is using WebFlux from Spring.
   * Code:
     - ![](https://github.com/fabiolnh/reactive-programming/blob/main/assets/reactive%20-%20non%20blocking%20io.jpg?raw=true)
   * Result:
+    - Observations:
+      * The Thread 1 is the Event-loop thread.
+It will never be blocked.
+It will keep receiving requests.
+It will send the processment to other threads, then get the answer from all the threads and respond to the requester.
     - ![](https://github.com/fabiolnh/reactive-programming/blob/main/assets/reactive%20-%20non%20blocking%20io%20-%20result.jpg?raw=true)